aws-samples/serverless-patterns/s3-eventbridge-fargate-cdk/README.md

 # Amazon S3 to AWS Fargate

-This pattern demonstrates how to trigger an AWS Fargate task when an object is uploaded to Amazon S3.
+This pattern demonstrates how to invoke an AWS Fargate task when an object is uploaded to Amazon S3.
 This pattern is commonly implemented with an AWS Lambda function, but this is not always possible:
 - Processing > 15 min
 - Docker image > 10G